oll3/bita/README.md

 *bita* is a HTTP based file synchronization tool striving for low bandwidth usage through data reuse.

-* Reuse data from any local file or device 📁
+* Clone from remote while reusing data from any local file or device 📁
-* Clone using any file or block device as output 💾
+* Clone using a file or block device as output 💾
 * Host archives using any regular HTTP/HTTPS server or service 🔗
-* Include in your own project using [bitar](bitar/README.md) 💫
+* Include in your own project with the [bitar](bitar/README.md) library 💫
 * Written in [Rust](https://www.rust-lang.org) for fun, performance and quality 🚀♥